-Serbia-Bosnia-Albania: Rudnap oil shale tanks adventure in Albania25.
-July 2014. / News Serbia Energy
+Serbia-Bosnia-Albania: Rudnap oil shale tanks adventure in Albania, News Serbia Energy

 A money laundering investigation into Bosnian businessman Damir Fazlic was aborted when Albanian prosecutors failed to untangle the nexus of offshore companies supplying him with funds.
 But the Balkan Investigative Reporting Network (BIRN) has now succeeded in tracking the 2.5m euro funnelled to Fazlic to buy land in Albania, to the offshore empire of Serb energy tycoon Vojin Lazarevic.

 And we can reveal that the controversial duo have invested a further 30 million euros into the site in Porto Romano, near Durres, and are now looking for investors to build a giant petrol terminal and a hub for US shale gas.

 Fazlic told BIRN that potential backers include American Wesley Clark, the former Nato supreme commander who is involved in a string of Canadian and US energy firms.

 The Lazarevic link